realm/realm-js/examples/node-connection-and-error/README.md

   * Initial subscriptions are added to allow syncing of a subset of data to the device (i.e. the kiosks and products belonging to a specific store).
   * The Realm is opened immediately without waiting for downloads from the server.
     * See [Offline Support](#note-offline-support) below.
-* Note that an over-simplified data model is used.
-This app also writes data to confirm the functionality.

 ## Background